populse/capsul/doc/source/user_guide_tree/xml_spec.rst

 One can find all the Processe and Pipeline identifiers defined in a module (and recursively in all its sub-modules) with the function ``find_processes(module_name)`` (in ``capsul.process.finder``).
-For instance, to try to instanciate all processes and pipelines defined in the module ``clinfmri`` :
+For instance, to try to instantiate all processes and pipelines defined in the module ``clinfmri`` :

 .. code:: python